2EZ2break/python-Projects/ReadMe.txt

 This algorithm is not optimized for real world penetration testing.
 There are more advanced tools like Hashcat or John the Ripper that are more efficient.

 This script is ideal for demonstrating the concept of brute-force attacks and It should only be used in authorized environments and for ethical purposes AKA I am not responsible for what you do with this script though you probably won't get far with it anyways.

+Project 3: Port Scanner

+This script scans for ports and can be run in the windows terminal, you need to provide an IP address to target in order for the script to run correctly.